r-devel/r-project-web/md/conferences/index.md

 Usually, no proceedings are published for useR! conferences, though slides and videos are often available on the conference websites.
 From 2022, videos can be found on the [useR!
 YouTube channel](https://www.youtube.com/c/useRConference_global).

+The [useR!
+Knowledgebase](https://rconf.gitlab.io/userknowledgebase/main/) provides a guide for anyone involved in organizing useR!, while the [useR!
+Infoboard](https://rconf.gitlab.io/userinfoboard/) provides data on past useR! conferences.
+These resources are maintained by useR! organizers past and present.

 <!-- NB: Not in SVN: Rather server-side "rewrites" and server-only copies : -->

 * [useR!
 2022](https://user2022.r-project.org/), Nashville, USA.